-- One-time close eligible defined as a construction loan that upon property completion (following construction period where lender manages draws/disbursements) automatically converts or is modified into a permanent loan (no second closing needed because the original documents from the single closing specify the terms of the permanent financing). - Two-time close eligible defined as a construction loan that upon property completion (following construction period where lender manages draws/disbursements) is replaced by a permanent end loan evidenced by a new note signed the borrowers and originated via a second closing in which the construction loan is replaced with the new permanent loan.
-The lender that provides the permanent financing may be different from the lender that provides the interim construction financing. - Cash out is not permitted for either one-time or two-time close loans.
+- One-time close eligible the interim construction financing and the permanent end loan financing are combined into a single closing (no second closing needed because the original documents from the single closing specify the terms of the permanent financing).
+The lender may elect to activate coverage at closing so that the coverage includes the construction phase, or elect to activate coverage upon completion of the property and forego coverage during the construction phase. - Two-time close eligible defined as a construction loan that upon property completion (following construction period where lender manages draws/disbursements) is replaced by a permanent end loan evidenced by a new note signed the borrowers and originated via a second closing in which the construction loan is replaced with the new permanent loan.
+The lender that provides the permanent financing may be different from the lender that provides the interim construction financing.
+In the two-time close scenario, the loan should be submitted as a refinance and not as Construction to Permanent. - Cash out is not permitted for either one-time or two-time close loans.
 Cash to the borrower at closing that is reimbursement for documented borrower-paid construction expenses is not considered cash out. - Transactions where the borrower uses the construction financing to a) both purchase the lot and finance construction of the property ("purchase" as defined by the GSEs) or b) only finance construction of the property when title to the lot is owned prior to the application for construction financing ("limited cash-out" or "no cash out" as defined by the GSEs) are permitted as one-time or two-time close loans.

-One-time Close LTV should be calculated as follows:
+One-time Close Construction to Permanent LTV should be calculated as follows:

-- Lot acquired after date of construction loan application, then use lesser of " As completed appraised value or - " Purchase price (lot sales price plus sum of the construction costs) - " If lot was gifted or otherwise obtained via means other than purchase after the date of the construction loan application, use the current appraised value of the lot - Lot acquired prior to the date of the construction loan application, then use the as-completed appraised value must meet National MI's current underwriting requirements and construction-to-permanent maximum LTVs.
+- Lot acquired after date of construction loan application, then use lesser of As completed appraised value or - " Purchase price (lot sales price plus sum of the construction costs) - " If lot was gifted or otherwise obtained via means other than purchase after the date of the construction loan application, use the current appraised value of the lot - Lot acquired prior to the date of the construction loan application, then use the as-completed appraised value